RocketChat/Rocket.Chat/.changeset/late-suits-guess.md

 '@rocket.chat/meteor': patch
 ---

-Fixed issue where recentList was not always an array, causing a TypeError on emoji recent list updates
+Fixes an issue where the recent emoji list didn’t update properly, which caused errors on the client side.